-Historical rates of recession for softer beds of Sydney coastline sandstone cliffs, which include chemical and mechanical weathering, have been determined to be 2mm to 5mm per year by Dragovich (2000).
-This is also consistent with average rates of recession for Sydney Northern Beaches coastline sandstone cliffs of 4mm per year determined by Crozier and Braybrooke (1992).
-An apparent approximate 75m of cliff recession (observed in aerial photography) seaward of the subject property over the last 6,400 years (since sea levels stabilised around their present levels) represents an average recession rate of 12mm/year, higher than these values, and the same as the maximum rates of recession for Sydney Northern Beaches coastline sandstone cliffs of 12mm/year determined by Crozier and Braybrooke (1992).
+An average rate of recession for Sydney Northern Beaches coastline mudstone cliffs (as applies at the subject property over the lower portion, with interbedded siltstone/sandstone) subject to chemical and mechanical weathering of 6mm per year was determined by Crozier and Braybrooke (1992), with a maximum of 18mm/year.
+An approximate 100m of cliff recession (observed in aerial photography) seaward of the subject property over the last 6,400 years (since sea levels stabilised around their present levels) represents an average rate of 16mm/year, consistent with these values.